CPAForgeThe tools desk

 4. Royal Kludge RK100 — best budget pick#

-Under $100 for a full-numpad mechanical with hot-swappable switches and three connection modes (USB, 2.4GHz wireless, Bluetooth) is genuinely impressive.
+An affordable full-numpad mechanical with hot-swappable switches and three connection modes (USB, 2.4GHz wireless, Bluetooth) is genuinely impressive.
 RK build quality is below Keychron and Logitech — plastic case, slightly hollow sound — but the typing experience is fully competitive.
-If you're testing whether mechanical works for you before committing $150+, the RK100 is the smartest entry point.
+If you're testing whether mechanical works for you before committing to a premium board, the RK100 is the smartest entry point.

 What we left off#